EliasRizk1/FoodExpress/README.md

 ​📁 Repository Structure
 ​foodexpress/: The Frontend mobile application (Flutter).
 Contains all UI screens, login logic, and the cart system.
 ​backend/: The Backend (Node.js/Express) which handles data, user accounts, and includes the Delivery Dashboard for processing orders.
-​Documentation/: Includes the project report, PowerPoint presentation, and video of me running the app on virtual phone and edge browser YOU CAN FIND IT ON MY YTB CHANNEL: https://youtu.be/RDdqFnTujNA
+​Documentation/: Includes the project report, PowerPoint presentation, and video of me running the app on virtual phone and edge browser YOU CAN FIND IT HERE OR ON MY YTB CHANNEL: https://youtu.be/CdU5-koF6yw